RAVITEJAROYAL111/cover/README.md

              <h1>ABOUT THE BOOK</h1>
              <hr></hr>
              <P>
-               “The C Programming Language” by Brian W. Kernighan and Dennis Ritchie is one of the most influential technology books in computer science.
+               <span class="highlight>">"The C Programming Language”</span>by Brian W. Kernighan and Dennis Ritchie is one of the most influential technology books in computer science.
                It introduces the C language, which is the foundation for many modern technologies, operating systems, and programming languages (like C++, Java, Python interpreters, and more).

              </P>